 What varieties to choose for a late planting of beans

-In order to be successful with a late planting of beans you really need to have at least 75 days until your first real threat of frost.
+In order to be successful with a late planting you really need to have at least 75 days until your first real threat of frost.

 This also means you need to choose varieties that have a pretty short maturity date.
 Green beans will really be your only choice for a late planting of beans.
 And I would recommend that you choose bush varieties, not pole beans.

 Bush beans spend a lot less time growing plant material and seem to just get into the business of growing beans a lot quicker.
 There are a lot of tasty varieties of bush beans that have maturity dates right around 60 days.
 I would suggest choosing one of these varieties.
 To learn more about growing green beans check out my complete guide to green beans!